 In summer 2013 a group of dating site providers in the UK decided that it was right to create a body that would allow the sector to work together on standards and speak as one voice with regulators, law enforecement agencies and others.
 Simply put, these services had come of age and needed to take some shared responsibility for the wellbeing of the sector and its users - and not just rely solely on the framework of privacy, data and consumer law to protect the market and those in it.

-Our Code of Practice and our advice for the public on the best and safe use of services was published in December 2013.
-The Code is short, simple and outcomes-based.
-It focuses on the core issues for users: the clarity and honesty of the services offered, the protection of user's personal information, the proper operation of services and the advice and help we give users to make dating as enjoyable and safe as possible.
+We, like other sectors, saw the need to give such regulations "life" and to draw out, highlight and give meaning to those that particularly matter for online daters.
+A Code of Practice and our advice for the public on the best and safe use of services was published in December 2013.
+The Code was short, simple and outcomes-based.
+It focused on the core issues for users: the clarity and honesty of the services offered, the protection of user's personal information, the proper operation of services and the advice and help we give users to make dating as enjoyable and safe as possible.

 The arrangements were reviewed in 2018 in light of various developments:

 - The ways in which dating services are now “mainstream”: used by millions in pretty much every country and by all age groups, faiths, without locational, social or other boundaries

 - The increasingly international nature of operators – with bases across the world and with services offered in many countries, the UK included

 - The extent to which user and regulatory issues are common everywhere – clarity when joining a service, an understanding of how it works and the support offered, the need to present commercial, contractual and payment information fairly and the need to manage personal data with care.
 There is also the need to deter those who might seek to use services for the wrong reasons and, therefore the need to give users advice and guidance on having a safe as well as great dating experience.